 Exercise isn’t simply about keeping your body flexible but maintaining your mental capability too.
 Jigsaw puzzles and games like Sudoku keep your mind active, although engaging in any enjoyable hobby is just as beneficial.

-For peace of mind over your loved one whilst they embark on winter activities there’s the Guardian 2 Smartwatch.
+For peace of mind over your loved one whilst they embark on winter activities, consider getting a fall detection watch.